dhcav/ShortcutsForJamfPro/README.md

 ### Shortcuts as Functions/Helper Shortcuts
 From the moment I created this repo, I have agonised over this issue.
 I have for years been using the `Run Shortcut` Action to modularise certain functionality, and it is objectively and unassailably the smart way to be a Shortcuts power user.

 But the spectre of Shortcut failure issues for new users that didn't understand which 'helper Shortcuts' they needed took me down the path of recreating every Shortcut Action by Action.
-Which honestly has been excruciating and definitely made getting a release together far more difficult.
+Which honestly has been excruciating and definitely made getting a release together far more difficult and time-consuming.

 Given this background, I am beyond excited to share that I have cracked this particular nut with [helperShortcutChecker](https://github.com/dhcav/ShortcutsForJamfPro/tree/main/helperShortcutChecker)!!!